wise-monk123/Reinforcement-Learning-Gomoku/README.md

 The models (best_policy.model and current_policy.model) will be saved every a few updates (default 50).

-**Note:** the 4 provided models were trained using Theano/Lasagne, to use them with PyTorch, please refer to [issue 5](https://github.com/junxiaosong/AlphaZero_Gomoku/issues/5).

 **Tips for training:**
 1. It is good to start with a 6 * 6 board and 4 in a row.
 For this case, we may obtain a reasonably good model within 500~1000 self-play games in about 2 hours.